 This is a good time to apply lime.
 Lime will bring the soil to a pH level that is good for grass and bad for weeds.
 Lime is also a soil softener, it will help to prevent soil compaction.

 Depending on when the season starts or weather conditions, you will want to put out pre-emergent fertilizer BEFORE the grass begins to grow.
-Pre emergent fertilizer will prevent a lot of seed-weeds from germinating, but be careful because it will also prevent grass seed from germinating (so you will want to seed in the Fall - mid September to mid October before all the leaves from trees are down)
+Pre emergent fertilizer will prevent a lot of seed-weeds from germinating, but be careful because it will also prevent grass seed from germinating (so you will want to seed in the Fall - preferably in September before all the leaves from trees are down)

 Or do nothing in February, and do a combination of weed and feed early in March. it may help save some money!

 This is the time for the second fertilizer application.
 You will want to wait about 6 weeks between applications. (if you have not had much rain you may want to wait a couple extra weeks).
 This application should be a high nitrogen (the first number in the formula) fertilizer.
 Use a fertilizer with nitrogen content between 20 and 32.
 An ideal fertilizer for this application would be 28-10-20.

 The first week of April is a good time to apply crabgrass pre emergent, it will prevent crabgrass and some other weed-grasses seed from germinating.

 It’s time to start thinking about Summer.
 Put out a fertilizer with low Nitrogen and high Phosphorus and Potassium.
 This will give the root system a boost before the dry season comes on.
 Remember to use a very low nitrogen on this application, a good fertilizer would be 5-20-20.

 If you want to boost the green on the lawn at this time of year use pelletized iron.This will give you the green without burning the lawn like nitrogen will.